 Get new puzzles every month

-That’s almost a dozen new puzzles each month!
+That’s a dozen new puzzles each month!

 There’s also an extensive archive with dozens of each type of puzzle from previous months.

-See what the puzzles look like
+See the large-print crossword puzzles

 Free form crossword puzzle